drvic10k/bootstrap-sortable/README.md

 ####Cell with `colspan` and multiple header rows:
 When you have multiple header rows, all header cells in the same column can be used to sort that column.

-When you have cell with `colspan`, by default, the first column of the span will be sorted.
-You can override this by using `data-mainsort` attribute for the column that you want to be sorted with the `colspan` cell.
+Cells with `colspan` can also be used for sorting.
+When not specified, the first column of the colspan will be used for sorting.
+You can override this by using `data-mainsort` attribute.
+(Use zero-based index as the value, `data-mainsort='1'` will sort the second column of the span.)

+If this cell is in the last row of the header, the sorting will be done according to this cell.
+If there is another row below, the cell in this row will be used. (i.e. the sorting sign, default-sort setting...)

+#####!BREAKING CHANGE!
+This changes the previous behaviour, where it only worked if the `colspan` cell was not in the last row and the `mainsort` had to be set on the cell in the next row.
+Now the `mainsort` is set on the `colspan` cell.

 ####Sorting direction signs:
 You can choose the sign that show the sort direcion.
 Default is the arrow pointing towards the heigher value.